ITI/ICS-Security-Tools/tools/misc/README.md

 Developed as a community asset

+## General

+- [Cutaway Security Tools and Scripts](https://github.com/cutaway-security/cutsec_tools) - Scripts and other tools to help parse data or gather information.

 ## Evasion

 - [Modshaft](https://github.com/reidmefirst/modshaft/) - Modshaft is an IP-over-Modbus/TCP tunnel.
 It is useful for evading application-layer firewalls.